elnukakujo/OpenAI_Assistant_M2_Gen/README.md

 3. Create the DSL files:
     1. Create **description.txt** and add the domain description
     2. Create two directories named json, for the model and prompts before ecore conversion, and ecore, for output and solution ecore files
-    3. (If you have a solution you want the parser to also transform in ecore, create **solution.json** and put the solution model there defined using the same json format, see previous point)
+    3. (If you have a solution you want the parser to also transform in ecore, create **json/solution.json** and put the solution model there defined using the same json format, see previous point)
+    4. (If you have an existing model you want the model to work on, create a **json/pre_model.json** and put the existing model there defined using the same json format, see previous point)
 4. In the root directory, open **main.py**, define the dsl you want the model as well as the type of LLM model and prompting method you want:
     1. **shots**: The example prompt you want, defining how many dsl example you want, and specifying the names corresponding to the dsl folders in data/Example/.
 Note: Need to add a description.txt and a solution.json
     2. **divide**: If the textual problem description needs to be divided for a better LLM understanding, and if yes, how.
 Available options: "", "manual", "auto".
 Manual separates the description.txt for each `\n\n`, and auto passes the full description to the LLM to generate tasks he should follow later.